DashineePARMANUM/Qualite_de_l_air_en_Ontario_2015-2024/Description_des_etapes_du_projet.md

 ---
 # Description of Project Stages

-This project was completed as part of SED1516 – Data Analysis and Visualization.
+This project was completed as part of SED1516 – Data Analysis and Visualization [uOttawa].
 It is a progressive project structured into four deliverables, covering the full data analysis pipeline from dataset selection to final visualization and interpretation.

 ## Deliverable 1 – DATASET SELECTION